Wainuiomata Water Collection Area: Recreation

 Public access to the park is restricted to protect the native bush and water catchments.
 There are some guided tours of the park, but visitors must have the permission of Wellington Regional Council or Wellington Water.

 Hunting ballots are issued for land blocks, with hunting permitted between 5.30am and dusk on a group of specified dates.
 Five of the 10 available hunting blocks require a four-wheel drive vehicle to access.

 Fireworks are banned at all times.

+Proposed wildlife sanctuary

+In 2022, a study commissioned by Wellington Regional Council and conducted by Jim Lynch, the founder of Zealandia, found that establishing a fenced wildlife sanctuary in the water catchment area was "technically and practically feasible".
+The name given to the proposed sanctuary is Puketahā.